willward20/WHAM/README.md

 - The event runs regardless of the weather
 - Points are earned for clearing each obstacle and crossing the finish line

+## Autonomous Vehicle Performance
+**I'm going to add some YouTube video links here to show how the performance of the car varied due to weather conditions and training parameters.**
+- videos from before the competition (outside on rainy days, and inside models)
+- videos from NRC (outdoors fail)
+- videos from the ASGC challenge (winning run, and a bad run too) -- signficant to note that (1) the competition was shaded and (2) we did not train with the yellow bucket.

 ## Project Conclusions
 We built an autonomous ground vehicle using a modified RC car, a Raspberry Pi, and a vision-based neural network.
 We can connect a bluetooth joystick with the car to engage the throttle, adjust the steering, and record data for neural network training: camera images and user joystick input.
 After collecting driving data on a course, we can train the parameters of a convolutional neural network to reduce the loss between predictions and ground truth values.
 Finally, we can import the trained parameters into a neural network autopilot file that autonomously controls the steering and throttle of the vehicle when camera images are received.
 The autopilot performs well when operating indoors or under a shaded area outside.
 However, when driving outside in the sun, the performance accuracy decreased dramatically.